 - Only add new pairs if

-WATCH_MODEisfalse. - Adjust filter sensitivity based on a custom global setting in
+WATCH_MODEisfalse. - Adjust logic based on a custom global value like

 - Only add new pairs if